Ultimate Fast Cars For Under $20k Guide

 For those of you with snowy winters to contend with, where AWD could become in handy, the Evo could make a fantastic choice.

-Trust us, AWD drifts are heaps of fun!
+Trust us, all wheel-drive drifts are heaps of fun!

 - Horsepower: 420 hp